 1. Make a phone call to a friend.

 A problem shared is a problem halved!
 Choose an attentive ear that will understand you without judging you.
 Finding support will be invaluable in helping you move forward and will surely open your eyes.
-What if your break-up was actually a good thing?
-Perhaps this betrayal has actually rid you of a toxic relationship?
+What if your break-up was a good thing?
+Perhaps this has rid you of a toxic relationship?

-2. Refocusing on who we care about
+2. Refocus on those who you care about.

-3. Understanding the process of moving forward
+3. Understand the process of moving forward.

-4. Take time to reflect
+4. Take time to reflect.

 Don't jump to conclusions, especially if the facts have been reported to you by a third party.
-Ask yourself if you have done something wrong or if it’s not just a simple misunderstanding?
+Ask yourself if you have done something wrong, or if it’s not just a simple misunderstanding?
 In short, take the time to calm down and analyze the situation before taking action.

-5. Looking to the future
+5. Look towards the future with positivity.

-The shrink's opinion: Heavy consequences…
+The editor's opinion: Heavy consequences…